KoredeDavid/django-multiple-authentication/README.rst

     python manage.py createsuperuser --username='test' --email='test@email.com'

 Add ``MULTIPLE_AUTH`` settings (a dictionary) to your settings.py.
-Include a key of ``auth_fields`` a value of the list of field(s) in your User Model you want to accept for your authentication. ``You can use one or more fields``.
+Include a key of ``auth_fields`` a value of the list of field(s) in your User Model you want to accept for your authentication.

+You can use one or more fields.
 For illustration, we will be using the ``username`` and ``email`` fields.
 So update your settings like this:

 .. code-block:: python

     MULTIPLE_AUTH = {
         'auth_fields': ['username', 'email']
     }

-You can test it with your login page or api.
+You can test it with your login page or your API.
 It works also on the django-admin panel.

 Note that the the ``auth_fields`` is not just limited two fields you can have one, two or more fields.

-* One Field
+One Field:

 .. code-block:: python

     MULTIPLE_AUTH = {
         'auth_fields': ['id']
     }

-* Two Fields
+Two Fields:

 .. code-block:: python

     MULTIPLE_AUTH = {
         'auth_fields': ['id', 'email']
     }

-* Two OR More fields
+Two OR More fields

 .. code-block:: python

     MULTIPLE_AUTH = {
-        'auth_fields': ['email', 'username', 'id']
+        'auth_fields': ['email', 'username', 'phone_number', 'id', ...]
     }